yangwu1227/leetcode-ds-algo/hashing/matrix/complexities.md

 3. Look up the random index in the map in $O(1)$

-4. Update the map with the new index in $O(1)$
+4. Insert (hash) the random index to create a index to index mapping in $O(1)$

 5. Convert the 1D index to a 2D index in $O(1)$

 ## Space Complexity

 The space complexity is $O(m \times n)$ to store the mapping of indices.
-This is because, in the worst case where each generation of random indices is unique, the map will contain all the indices from $0$ to $m \times n - 1$ as keys.
+This is because, in the worst case where each generation of random indices is unique, the map will contain all the indices from $0$ to $(m \cdot n) - 1$ as keys.

-For examples, given a $3 \times 3$ matrix, the map will contain the following mappings:
+For examples, given a $3 \times 3$ matrix, the map will contain the following mappings in an arbitrary order:

 ```plaintext
 {8: 0, 5: 3, 0: 8, 7: 1, 4: 4, 2: 6, 6: 2, 1: 7, 3: 5}